HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/pzn_portlet/demo/pzn_demoinstall.md

-# Install the Personalization sample
+# Installing the Personalization sample

-This exercise installs the Portal Personalization sample and configures your database for the Personalization sample.
+In this exercise, you can install the Portal Personalization sample and configure your database for the sample.
 No additional database requirements are needed.

-1. Start the HCL Digital Experience server.
+1. Start the HCL Digital Experience (DX) server.

 2. From a command prompt, navigate to `<wp_profile_root>/ConfigEngine`.